docs

 What to Ask

-Here are some examples to get you started.
-Make sure the Needle Inspector is open in your browser with a three.js scene loaded:
+For these examples, make sure the Needle Inspector is open in your browser with a three.js scene loaded:

 Exploring scenes: